Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/api-reference/Markdown/resources/item.md

 |permissions|[permission](permission.md) collection| Read-only.
 Nullable.|
 |thumbnails|[thumbnailSet](thumbnailset.md) collection|Collection containing [ThumbnailSet](thumbnailSet.md) objects associated with the item.
 For more info, see [getting thumbnails](../items/thumbnails.md).
 Read-only.
 Nullable.|
 |versions|[item](item.md) collection| Read-only.
 Nullable.|

-**Note:** This table defines the relationships that the Item resource has to other resources.

 ### Tasks